Lagrange multiplier: Example 4 – Entropy

-Example 5
+Example 5 – Numerical optimization

 The critical points of Lagrangians occur at saddle points, rather than at local maxima (or minima).
 Unfortunately, many numerical optimization techniques, such as hill climbing, gradient descent, some of the quasi-Newton methods, among others, are designed to find local maxima (or minima) and not saddle points.
 For this reason, one must either modify the formulation to ensure that it's a minimization problem (for example, by extremizing the square of the gradient of the Lagrangian as below), or else use an optimization technique that finds stationary points (such as Newton's method without an extremum seeking line search) and not necessarily extrema.

 As a simple example, consider the problem of finding the value of x that minimizes $\ f(x) = x^2\ ,$ constrained such that $\ x^2 = 1 ~.$ (This problem is somewhat untypical because there are only two values that satisfy this constraint, but it is useful for illustration purposes because the corresponding unconstrained function can be visualized in three dimensions.)

 Using Lagrange multipliers, this problem can be converted into an unconstrained optimization problem:

 The two critical points occur at saddle points where x = 1 and x = −1.

 In order to solve this problem with a numerical optimization technique, we must first transform this problem such that the critical points occur at local minima.
 This is done by computing the magnitude of the gradient of the unconstrained optimization problem.

 First, we compute the partial derivative of the unconstrained problem with respect to each variable: